ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 0. Create the user "testbot" on the machine.
 The password should be the password of testbot@drud.com.
 1. Change the name of the machine to something in keeping with current style.
 Maybe `testbot-macstadium-macos-3`.
 1. Install [homebrew](https://brew.sh/) `xcode select --install` and `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-2. Install golang/git/docker with `brew cask install iterm2 google-chrome  docker nosleep && brew tap buildkite/buildkite && brew tap drud/ddev && brew install golang git buildkite-agent mariadb jq p7zip bats-core composer ddev netcat`
+2. Install golang/git/docker with `brew cask install iterm2 google-chrome  docker nosleep && brew tap buildkite/buildkite && brew tap drud/ddev && brew install golang git buildkite-agent mariadb jq p7zip bats-core composer ddev netcat mkcert`
 3. Run docker manually and go through its configuration routine.
 3. Run `iterm`.
 On Mojave it will prompt for requiring full disk access permissions, follow through with that.
 3. Set up nfsd by running `macos_ddev_nfs_setup.sh`